-Since more and more airlines are charging for checking a bag on your flight, more and more people are trying to fly with only a carry-on bag.
+With airlines increasingly charging for checking a bag on your flight, it’s become common for many people to fly with only a carry-on bag.
 If you’re one of them, and looking to get the largest carry-on bag you can to avoid checking luggage, you need to consider what airlines you’ll be flying and whether your bag will qualify for carry-on or not.

 The generally accepted maximum carry-on bag size in the U.S. is 22″ x 14″ x 9″ (55.88cm x 35.56cm x 22.86cm) or 45″ linear inches (length + width + height).
 While this rule holds for most domestic carriers in the United States, it doesn’t apply when you look at airlines worldwide because each airline sets their own carry-on baggage restrictions.